murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 **Adapted by:** Ludovic Dutoit

+## Introduction

+## Getting the data

+For this exercise, we will work with the best combination of parameters identified from our [collective optimisation exercise](https://murraycadzow.github.io/2021-obss-day3/02-denovo-assembly/index.html#optimisation-exercise).

+> ## Obtained the optimised dataset
+>   • Get back to the gbs/`
+>   • The optimised dataset can be optained from
+> From `gbs
+You can copy it fr
+>> ## Solution
+>> ```
+>> $ ...
+> {: . solution}
+{. :challenge}

+## Filtering the Data

+...-r 0.8
+... -max-het 0.65
+...--write-single-snp

+We'll then select 1000 SNPs to be able to run our analyses quickly for this dataset *THIS DOES OT NEED TO BE DONE FOR YOUR REAL DATASET
+``
+## PCA

 ### Structure

+-
 Our goal now is to export a subset of loci for analysis in [Structure](https://web.stanford.edu/group/pritchardlab/structure.html), which analyzes the distribution of multi-locus genotypes within and among populations in a Bayesian framework to make predictions about the most probable population of origin for each individual.
 The assignment of each individual to a population is quantified in terms of Bayesian posterior probabilities, and visualized via a plot of posterior probabilities for each individual and population.

 A key user defined parameter is the hypothesized number of populations of origin which is represented by K. Sometimes the value of K is clear from from the biology, but more often a range of potential K-values must be explored and evaluated using a variety of likelihood based approaches to decide upon the ultimate K. In the interests of time we won’t be exploring different values of K here, but this will be a key step for your own datasets.
 In addition, Structure takes a long time to run on the number of loci generated in a typical RAD data set because of the MCMC algorithms involved in the Bayesian computation.
 We therefore want to choose a random subset of loci that are well represented across our three populations.
 Despite 'downsampling', this random subset contains more than enough information to define population structure.